Robert Francis Catterson: Later life

 After the American Civil War, Catterson chose not to return to the practice of medicine; he moved to Arkansas, where he tried and failed at cotton speculation.
 He then became commander of the Arkansas's negro militia under Governor Powell Clayton, engaged in fighting against the Ku Klux Klan and defending freedmen, and also as a U.S. Marshal.
 During Clayton's successful political run for the U.S. Senate, Catterson was removed as marshal when he lost the favor of Clayton, and replaced by Isaac Mills.
 Catterson would later command Brooks's militia, during the Brooks–Baxter War (April – May 1874).

 Catterson was the mayor of Little Rock, Arkansas, from 1872 to 1874.
 After serving as mayor, he moved to Minnesota, where he was unsuccessful as both a farmer and a farm implement merchant.
 He died at the age of 79 at the Veterans' Hospital in San Antonio, Texas, after suffering from a stroke.
-Catterson was buried in the San Antonio National Cemetery at Section A, Grave 176/177.